If you have a pile of cash which you want to invest in the financial markets, how much should you invest in bitcoin?

 If I was investing anew today, this is what I’d do:

-Before jumping in, I’d suggest you put together some kind of investment strategy and ask the right questions about anything you’re thinking of throwing your hard-earned cash at.
-You might also want to take a gander at the /r/UKPersonalFinance flowchart.
+- Before jumping in, I’d suggest you put together some kind of investment strategy and ask the right questions about anything you’re thinking of throwing your hard-earned cash at.